lgdiass/qphenocrops/README.md

 ## Overview

-QPhenoCrops enables the automatic extraction of phenological metrics from vegetation index time series.
+PhenoCrops enables the automatic extraction of phenological metrics from vegetation index time series.
 By analyzing temporal dynamics, the framework detects key transitions in vegetation growth and senescence.

 The following metrics are derived: